 Use for subsequent transportation.

-Explain to the patient the course of the procedure, make sure that he understands it and obtain consent to the procedure.
+Explain the procedure to the patient, make sure he understands it and obtain consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.
 Place the wheelchair at the patient's feet.
 If possible, lower the bed to the level of the chair.

-One sister stands behind the wheelchair and tilts it forward so that the footstool touches the floor.
+One nurse stands behind the wheelchair and tilts it forward so that the footrest touches the floor.

-The second sister (assistant) stands in front of the patient, sitting on the bed with his legs down, the sister's legs are spaced 30 cm apart, knees bent.
+The second sister (assistant) stands opposite the patient sitting on the bed with his legs down, the sister’s legs are spaced 30 cm wide, knees bent.

-Ask the patient to grab the sister by the waist, hold him by the shoulders.
+Ask the patient to grab the nurse by the waist and hold him by the shoulders.

 Pull the patient to the edge of the bed so that his feet (in non-slip shoes) touch the floor (Fig. 20 a).

-Place one leg between the patient's knees, the other- in the direction of travel.
+Place one leg between the patient's knees and the other– in the direction of movement.

 Rice.
-20 Transferring a patient from a “sitting on a bed with legs down” position to a wheelchair with a non-removable footrest.
+20 Moving the patient from the “sitting on the bed with legs down” position to a wheelchair with a non-removable footrest.

-Press the patient in the “hug” position, gently lift him, without pulling or turning.
+Hold the patient in a “hug” position and gently lift him without jerking or turning.
 Do not put pressure on the patient's armpits!

-Warn him that on the count of three you will help him up.
+Warn him that on the count of three you will help him get up.
 While counting, sway slightly with it.
-On the count of three, put the patient, turn with him until he takes a position with his back to the wheelchair.
-Ask the patient to warn you when he touches the edge of the gurney.
+On the count of three, stand the patient, turn with him until he is in a position with his back to the wheelchair.
+Ask the patient to alert you when he touches the edge of the gurney.

-Lower the patient into a wheelchair: bending your knees, hold the patient's knees with them; keep your back straight.
-The patient can help by placing their hands on the armrests of the wheelchair.
+Lower the patient into the wheelchair: bend your knees and hold the patient’s knees with them; keep your back straight.
+The patient may be able to help by placing his hands on the armrests of the wheelchair.

-Release the patient, making sure that he is securely seated in the chair.
+Release the patient, making sure he is securely seated in the chair.

-If necessary, transport the patient, release the brake.
+If necessary to transport the patient, release the brake.

 (performed by two people)